 Culture & Connection

 Culture and Connection is a limited series podcast featuring leading academics, activists, and artists.
-This podcast facilitates profound conversations and doesn’t shy away from tackling complex topics.
-Can Western Science and Indigenous Science coexist?
-How do cultures perceive and affect mental health?
+This podcast facilitates profound conversations and doesn’t shy away from tackling complex topics such as: How do cultures perceive and affect mental health?

-This 3-episode series is supported by a generous grant from The University of Sydney and hosted by GEM’s CEO, Siena Bordignon for new Sydney University students, alumni, and the wider public.
+This series is supported by a grant from The University of Sydney and hosted by GEM’s youth lead Siena Bordignon for new Sydney University students, alumni, and the wider public.

 creativity across 3 continents